shaylchetty/Hidden_Picture/README.md

 Project split into three classes: RandomImage.java, RectangleCover.java, scratchImage.java

-1) RandomImage.java selected a random image from a list to show behind the black screen
+1) RandomImage.java selects a random image from a list to show behind the black screen

 2) RectangleCover.java uses a double for loop to cover screen with black squares